learn about Snowboard Bases and find out which's best for you

 The base of the snowboard is (along with its edges) what's in contact with the snow, and it must glide as well as possible.

 As an instructor I see lot's of beginners hoping they're boards wont glide that much so that they can go slower.
-Well, you will go slower if you're on a beginner level snowboard, the base of a beginners snowboard is typically extruded (the slow and cheaper base type, the fast one is called sintered).
+Well, you will go slower if you're on a beginner level snowboard, the base of a beginners snowboard is typically extruded (the slower and cheaper type of snowboard base, the fast one is called sintered).
 Most beginners will prefer an extruded base, but you may want to get a board that will last, in that case maybe you should go with a sintered base because that "I want to go slow" feeling may not last that long, and specially because a board that's a bit faster is not a problem at all for learning, as long as the idea of being on a faster board messes with your confidence.
 To learn you should stay in mellow terrain anyway and you probably won't feel any special speed or acceleration from your faster board.

 I also see lot's of rentals going with the "I want a slower board" thing and giving unwaxed boards to beginners, and that's when cheat hits the fan, an unwaxed snowboard base is never a good idea because more than even slower, it will glide more unevenly and unpredictably specially with terrain changes, which translates into a unnecessarily difficult learning experience.
 If you are lucky to get a snowy day on your first week, with an unwaxed board that luck may become a nightmare (a very tiring and frustrating one), the snow will stick to your board's base and the board won't move, literally!
 The snowboards base must glide as well as possible so that you can control it better, and for that to happen it has to be in good conditions and waxed. (check out "get ready - tuning").